supervisely/docs/collaboration/Activity-Log.md

 ![](activity-log3.png)

+Additionally, the "Activity Log" allows you to export activity logs in CSV format, opening opportunities for further data analysis and processing.
+You can upload the CSV file from the context menu of a project, job, or team and work with the data according to your needs.
+This feature makes team activity management more flexible and adaptable to your goals and tasks.

+Furthermore, you can access the activity log via an API, enabling integration with other systems and the creation of custom solutions based on the activity log.
+This expands the possibilities for managing and analyzing your team's activity.

 Thus, the Activity Log provides a more detailed and effective means of project management and team member action tracking.